joaomacalos/blog-academic/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include econometrics, machine learning, stock-flow consistent models, and central banking in emerging economies.
+bio: Interested in econometrics, machine learning, stock-flow consistent models, and central banking in emerging economies.

 interests:
 - Machine Learning